Yonas-Assefa/Sulala-dashboard/README.md

 ## Usage

-Running the app and going to the browser `localhost:3000` if you manually started it or `localhost` if you used docker compose, you will see the landing page .
+Running the app and going to the browser `localhost:3000`, you will see the landing page .

 _For more examples, please refer to the [Documentation](https://example.com)_